Lydia Ong

 About

-Lydia is a second-year doctoral student in the Health Psychology program under the supervision of Dr. Nancy Sin.
+Lydia is a fourth-year doctoral student in the Health Psychology program under the supervision of Dr. Nancy Sin.
 She received her Master’s in Health Psychology from UBC in 2022 and her Bachelor of Arts in Psychology from Chapman University in 2020.
-Her research interests lie in daily stress processes in adulthood, with a focus on experiences of discrimination.
-She is also interested in the protective effects of daily positive events.
+Her research covers daily stress processes and affective experiences in adulthood and aging, with a focus on subjective views of aging.
+She primarily employs daily diary/ecological momentary assessment methods to answer questions regarding individual differences in daily processes as well as changes within persons.

 Research